 Salespeople are not all created equal; some use direct value-based tactics while others may prefer to lay on the personal charm.
 An individual’s personality will influence the kind of strategies they use when trying to convince customers to spend money.
 It is useful for a business to comprehend the personality type of employees, especially during the recruiting process to see if it aligns with the company’s style.

-The Myers Briggs Type Indicator is one test that enterprises can use to learn the characters of its salespeople.
+The Myers Briggs Type Indicator (part of our Team Performance Accelerator) is one test that enterprises can use to learn the characters of its salespeople.
 Not everyone is suitable for the sales department, and a personality test helps to narrow down the options.
 A good comprehension of personality types can help sales heads to motivate their teams accordingly.

 While any personality type can make a good potential sales person, these profiles are seen as particularly suited to sales roles: